The Pregnant Dog Pregnancy and Birth

 I use the velcro ones.
 A set of digital scales just normal household ones is fine.
 Get a heated puppy pad they are invaluable.
 You are now almost prepared.

 Week (8)- Days 49 - 57

 If you haven’t got a selection of old soft blankets and towels, start touring the charity shops or friends.
 The skeletons have hardened and therefore the pups could be born at any time from now on, day 63 is the most common day for birthing.

 My litter of pups were born on day 60 and had no problems whatsoever.
 Towards the end of this week, she will start to produce colostrum. which is a yellowish fluid that the bitch produces that is rich in antibodies and nutrients.

 This is what gives the pups immunity from infections and is the precursor to the full rich milk coming through after a couple of days after birth.
-Feed you pregnant dog as much as she will eat at this time.
-It needs all of that goodness to give birth and subsequently rear healthy strong puppies.
+Feed your pregnant dog as much as she will eat at this time. she needs all of that goodness to give birth and subsequently rear healthy strong puppies.

 Week (9)- Days 57 - 65